Next Leadership

 and individuals can do to save these valuable trees, and how they can be

 used to improve our community's quality of life.
-Approximately 24
+Twenty-four

 people attended in person and via ZOOM.